emissions-api/emissions-api.github.com/faq.md

 <details>
 <summary><h3> > What is Emissions API?</h3></summary>
   <div style="margin-left: 20px;">
-    Like the project slogan suggests, Emissions API is an API (application programming interface) with it you get easy access to satellite-based emissions data.
-With the <a href="https://api.emissions-api.org/ui/">swaggerUI</a> you can get a feeling for the data set and submit test requests to our database.<br>Furthermore it is possible to set up your own database where you can download data from the ESA of your concern.<br>
+    Emissions API (application programming interface) is a service like the project slogan (easy access to satellite-based emissions data) suggest.
+With the <a href="https://api.emissions-api.org/ui/">swaggerUI</a> you can get a feeling for the data and submit test requests.<br>
   </div>
 <br></details>